nlp-tlp/data.conversations/README.md

 ## What is a data.conversations workshop?

-Data.conversations is a new series by the UWA Data Institute aimed at pulling back the curtain on AI for people at manager level and above that are not data science or IT practitioners.
+Data.conversations is a new series by the UWA Data Institute aimed at people at manager level and above that are not data science or IT practitioners whose teams are using AI.

-The target attendee is someone who sees many potential opportunities for the introduction of AI to improve business process in their teams.
-This person wants to understand more about potential pipelines, capabilities, data, and time required, and hear what others' experiences have been.
-They are curious (but cautious) and value the opportunity to ask questions.
+The target attendee is someone involved in assessing potential opportunities for the introduction of AI to improve business process.
+In this fast moving space you want to understand more about potential pipelines, capabilities, data, and time required, and hear what others' experiences have been.
+You are curious (but cautious) and value the opportunity to ask questions.

 A data.conversations 1/2 day workshop is about having these conversations.

 The format will be based on a series of short talks, panels and small group discussions with participants able to interact with the speakers and each other.
 Each data.conversations workshop will have a theme.
+The first one is on Natural language processing, Chat GPT, and language models for industrial applications.

 ## data.conversations#1 - language-based pipelines to deliver value